dustsigns/lecture-demos/video_compression/motion_estimation_readme.md

 * **Reference image**: File path of the frame to perform motion estimation in.
 * **Input image**: File path of the frame containing the block to be coded, i.e., whose pixels to search for. *Note: Only a small block of the image is used for searching.*
 * **Block center coordinates**: Center X and Y coordinates of the block from the input image to search.
+* **Show cost map**: Iterates through all valid block positions at once, i.e., without intermediate visualizations, and shows a map of costs (SSD) after finishing.
+Dark pixels indicate block positions with low costs, while bright pixels indicate the opposite.
+Clicking on pixels in the map sets the block position (motion vector) in the main window (see interactive parameters above). *Note: The map will not be computed during a running ME.*

 Hard-coded parameters
 ---------------------

-* `search_radius`: Number of pixels in each direction around the original block used for motion estimation.
+* `search_radius`: Number of pixels in each direction around the original block (center) used for motion estimation.
 * `block_size`: x and y dimension of the block used for the search.
 * `border_size`: Width of the borders highlighting the blocks. *Note: Larger values might make it difficult to see where the inner and outer parts of a highlighted block are exactly.*
 * `ME_step_delay` (local to `PerformMotionEstimation`): Delay in milliseconds between consecutive motion vector positions for the automatic motion estimation process.